-To identify the cointegrating vectors several hypotheses about the long-run structure were tested by imposing restrictions on the β 's.
+To identify the cointegrating vectors, several hypotheses about the long-run structure were tested by imposing restrictions on the β 's.
 Some of these are reported in Table 3.
-In the first test we have imposed price homogeneity and set the coefficient on y to -0.5 in the first vector, and excluded m and p in the second.
-This hypothesis was accepted.
+In the first test we have imposed price homogeneity and set the coefficient on y to -0.5 in the first vector, and excluded m and p in the second.11 This hypothesis was not rejected.
 Then we tested if m-p-0.5y form a stationary relation without the interest rates; it was rejected.
 Finally we repeated the first test but changed the coefficient on y to -1.
-This hypothesis was also accepted.
-Thus we have two cointegrating vectors that look like money demand relations, m-p-0.5y + 4.71(R^D-R^f), and m-p-y +16.19(R^D-R^f), where the coefficients on the interest-rate spread should be divided by four to get yearly values.
-The second cointegrating vector, (R^D-R^f) -0.044y in the first test, is obviously sample specific and probably arises because (R^D-R^f) is close to being tend stationary and the interpolated GDP series contains a strong deterministic trend.
+This hypothesis was also not rejected.
+Thus we have two cointegrating vectors that look like money demand relations, m-p-0.5y + 4.71(R^d - R^f), and mp-y+16.19(R^d - R^f), where the coefficients on the interest-rate spread should be divided by four to get annual values.
+The second cointegrating vector, which was (R^d - R^f) -0.044y in the second test in Table 3, is obviously sample specific and probably arises because (R^d - R^f) is close to being trend stationary and the interpolated GDP series contains a strong deterministic trend.

-Figure 8 graphs the three cointegrating vectors defined above.
-Not surprisingly, the two money demand relations are quite similar.
-Since there are no theoretical reasons to prefer one before the other we will test both when developing the ECM for inflation in Section 6.
+Figure 8 graphs the two cointegrating vectors including money.
+Not surprisingly, they are quite similar.
+Since there are no theoretical reasons to prefer one to the other, we will test both when developing the ECM for inflation in Section 6.